Los Angeles Conservatorship Attorneys

 When the time comes, we want to know that our loved ones will be financially secure and are in charge of the inheritance you leave behind.
 A conservatorship in California is a court process where one person (a conservator) is appointed to be the decision maker and manage the financial affairs for another person (the conservatee).
 This process can be time consuming and emotional, especially when you are trying to decide who will be in charge of your family’s financial affairs.
 Whether it is beneficial to pursue or avoid a conservatorship, our conservatorship attorney can evaluate your situation and pursue the correct option.
 We understand that cases relating to conservatorship law can be sensitive and treat each with great care.

-Utilizing a conservatorship attorney at the Law Offices of Alice A. Salvo in Woodland Hills, our lawyers provide clients effective estate planning strategies and extensive knowledge that can help them plan for the future.
+Utilizing a conservatorship attorney in California at the Law Offices of Alice A. Salvo in Woodland Hills, our lawyers provide clients effective estate planning strategies and extensive knowledge that can help them plan for the future.
 We are personally invested in every conservatorship law case and can help you make smart decisions to save both money and time.
 With more than 25 years of estate planning experience, we understand what avenues to pursue to meet your goals and protect what is most important to you and your family.

 Tips For Conservatorship In California